 Zoo hosts grand opening of the giant Pacific octopus exhibit at the entrance of U.S.S.
 Antiquities June 24.
 The octopus is named Ophelia, and several different species of fish, sea stars and anemones also reside in the tank.
 Zoo is the first in upstate New York with a giant Pacific octopus.
 Exhibit is funded by Friends of the Zoo through a private donation from Rick and Laura Iorio of Manlius.
 The tank is designed by Living Color, an authority on aquariums based out of Florida.
-Exhibit construction, installation and reveal will be featured in an upcoming episode of National Geographic's "Fish Tank Kings" (air date pending).
+Exhibit construction, installation and reveal is featured on an episode of National Geographic Wild's "Fish Tank Kings" in April 2014

 A female Thorold's white-lipped deer, Kaila, is born July 13.
 As one of only two AZA accredited zoos breeding white-lipped deer in the U.S, her birth is significant to the North American population.

 A female Hoffmann's two-toed sloth, Araña, is born August 1.
 The 49th sloth born at the zoo, she has been completely hand-reared by zoo staff since she was four days old.
 Zoo is first known in the nation to successfully hand-raise a Hoffmann's two-toed sloth.

 Zoo is granted full professional accreditation through 2018 by AZA at the national conference in Kansas City in September.

 Onondaga County Executive Joanie Mahoney announces November 8 that effective January 1, 2014, all veterans, active military members and their immediate families will receive free admission to the zoo and all County Parks as signed into law in October.